-As you may have noticed by now, drinking water in a foreign country can cause a number of problems, such as: B. the already mentioned traveler’s diarrhea.
+As you may have noticed by now, drinking water in a foreign country can cause a number of problems, such as the already mentioned traveler’s diarrhea.

 A water filter is a safer way to drink water because it eliminates most of the bacteria in the liquid.
-A good recommendation is the GRAYL product, which can be used to purify fresh water, which is ideal for the hotel as well as for streams or rivers (if you are a nature lover).
+A good recommendation is the GRAYL water purifier bottle, which can be used to purify fresh water, which is ideal for the hotel as well as for streams or rivers (if you are a nature lover).

 However, if you are mostly in urban areas, you can save yourself the water filter and buy water in plastic bottles.

 Comfortable face masks

 The COVID-19 pandemic has changed lives.
 Today the mask has become an essential part of our daily life in many countries.